 The purpose of the Greenville Humane Society is to promote and improve the quality of life and humane treatment of animals by promoting the reduction of pet overpopulation, elimination of animal suffering, and the increased placement of homeless, unwanted animals into quality homes.

 Greenville in Harmony Show Chorus is an award winning chapter of Sweet Adelines International, a world wide organization committed to advancing the musical art form of barbershop harmony through education and performance.
 The chorus performs for civic, educational, and community organizations throughout the upstate area.
 The chorus is comprised of over 60 ordinary women who make extraordinary music.
 Members range from young adults to seniors and come from more than 7 counties in the upstate.
 The chorus rehearses each week on Monday night at 6:30 pm at Eastminster Presbyterian Church, 2240 Woodruff Road, Simpsonville, SC.

 The Greenville International Folk Dancers teach and practice participatory dances from around the world as a fitness and social activity that encourages global understanding.
-The group meets at the Sears Shelter in McPherson Park at 100 East Park Avenue on Monday nights from 7:00-9:00 pm.
-The group does not meet in June, July, and most of August.
+The group meets monthly at the Sears Shelter in McPherson Park at 100 East Park Avenue on Monday nights from 7:00-9:00 pm.

 The purpose of the Greenville Kennel Club is to do all in its power to protect and advance the interests of all breeds of purebred dogs; to encourage sportsmanlike competition at dog shows and obedience trials; and to conduct sanctioned matches, dog shows, and obedience trials under the rules of the American Kennel Club.